This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ask your caregiver if you need to stop using aspirin or any other prescribed or over-the-counter medicine before your procedure or surgery.

 - You may need an x-ray, ultrasound, CT scan, or MRI to show the size of your rotator cuff tear.
-These tests will help your caregiver plan your surgery.
-Ask your caregiver for more information about these and other tests you may need.
+These tests will help your healthcare provider plan your surgery.
+Ask your healthcare provider for more information about these and other tests you may need.
 Write down the time and location of each test.

 - Write down the correct date, time, and location of your surgery.